Mastro 👨🍳 Docs

 Follow us on Bluesky, or add our blog to your RSS reader (feed link).

-Mastro is the simplest server-side web framework and static site generator yet.
+Mastro is the simplest web framework and static site generator yet.

 Discover Mastro →